CloudQuery Platform

 1. In CloudQuery Platform, go to Data Pipelines → Integrations.
 Click Create Integration and type GCP to find the GCP integration.

-1. Choose a name for your integration (e.g. GCP) and update the YAML to add an entry for service_account_key_json:
+1. Choose a name for your integration (e.g. GCP).

 After a successful test connection, you can now safely delete the JSON file from your local disk.